threefoldtech/js-sdk/docs/wiki/quick_start.md

-# Quick Start with js-ng
+# Quick Start with js-sdk

 ## Requirments for insystem installation